psychemedia/finn-resources/src/includes/lay_oisin_d_comyn.md

 Thou wilt get a hundred steeds most active in tumult,
 And thou wilt get a hundred with them of keen hounds.

-31\. " Thou wilt get the royal coronet of (the) "king of the young."
+31\.
+"Thou wilt get the royal coronet of (the) "king of the young."
 Which (he) never yet gave to any one under the sun,
 Which will make a protection for thee by night and day,
 In battle, in strife, and in rough conflict.

-32\. " Thou wilt get a fitting armour of defence.
+32\.
+"Thou wilt get a fitting armour of defence.
 And a gold-headed sword most active for stroke,
 From which never escaped any one alive,
 Who beheld yet the sharp weapon.

-33\. " Thou wilt get a hundred suits of mail, and shirts of satin.
+33\.
+"Thou wilt get a hundred suits of mail, and shirts of satin.
 Thou wilt get a hundred cows; and yet a hundred calves,
 Thou wilt get a hundred sheep with their fleeces of gold,
 Thou wilt get a hundred jewels which are not in the world.

-34\. " Thou wilt get a hundred maidens merry (and) young.
+34\.
+"Thou wilt get a hundred maidens merry (and) young.
 Radiant, shining like the sun,
 Most excellent in shape, form and visage,
 And sweeter of mouth than (the) music of the birds.

-35\. " Thou wilt get a hundred heroes most brave in strife.
+35\.
+"Thou wilt get a hundred heroes most brave in strife.
-Also most active in exercises of agility ;
+Also most active in exercises of agility;
 Armed, accoutred, in thy presence,
 In (the) Land of the young, if thou comest with me.

-35a\. " Thou will get everything of what I have said to thee,
+35a\.
+"Thou will get everything of what I have said to thee,
 And happiness moreover which is not clear to me to mention
 Thou wilt get beauty, strength and vigour,
 And I myself will be with thee as wife."